OnizukaLab/Similarity_Search_on_Computational_Notebooks/README.md

 ## The components of our system

 Our system uses PostgreSQL and Neo4j as DBMS.
-Our system also uses Jupyter Notebook to display the search results , and [Juneau](https://github.com/juneau-project/juneau.git) to transform computational notebooks into graphs and compute some similarities.
+Our system also uses Jupyter Notebook to display the search results, and [Juneau](https://github.com/juneau-project/juneau.git) to transform computational notebooks into graphs and compute some similarities.

 Before searching, transformed computational notebooks must be stored into them.
-The sample data is now in preparation.

 ## Preparation